 // Load only when native Temporal is unavailable if (typeof Temporal === ‘undefined’) { const { Temporal, Intl, toTemporalInstant } = await import(‘@js-temporal/polyfill’); globalThis.Temporal = Temporal; globalThis.Intl = Intl; Date.prototype.toTemporalInstant = toTemporalInstant; }

-The official polyfill, maintained by proposal champions Philipp Chimento and Justin Grant, tracks the final spec.
+The @js-temporal/polyfill package, maintained by proposal champions Philip Chimento and Justin Grant, tracks the final spec.
+(Its README is explicit that the project is not an official TC39 product, just the champions’ reference implementation.)
 Code written against it today will work natively when Safari ships and the polyfill becomes dead weight you can drop without changing application code.
+One caveat worth knowing before you pin it: as of June 2026 the package sits at 0.5.1, last published in March 2025, so it predates a few late spec tweaks and the team has flagged a refresh to match the Stage 4 text [Updated June 2026].

 What This Means for the Ecosystem

 The broader implication is that JavaScript’s date library ecosystem is entering a consolidation phase.
-Moment.js already declared itself in maintenance mode in 2020, explicitly recommending users migrate away.4 Luxon (created by a Moment.js author) and date-fns have positioned themselves as modern alternatives, but both remain wrappers around Date.
+Moment.js already declared itself in maintenance mode in 2020, explicitly recommending users migrate away.
+(Moment.js Project Status) Luxon (created by a Moment.js author) and date-fns have positioned themselves as modern alternatives, but both remain wrappers around Date.

 Library authors will need to decide: wrap Temporal for convenience APIs, or advise users to use Temporal directly.
 For most calendar and scheduling use cases, the native API is already expressive enough that wrappers add overhead without value.